-In making investment decisions in relation to our managed investment schemes, we are guided by the fundamental principles of our Investment Philosophy.
+In making investment decisions in relation to the funds within the Scheme, we are guided by the fundamental principles of our Investment Philosophy.
 A key pillar of our Investment Philosophy is our strategic asset allocation approach.
-Under this approach, we annually review the 5-year forecasted risk and return assumptions associated with our investments.
-"Climate-aware" capital market assumptions (CMAs) are provided to us by BlackRock as our investment partner, and we consider these on a quarterly basis.
-BlackRock's CMAs are forecasts for expected risk and return across various asset classes and regions, and include the potential impact of climate change as informed by insights from the BIITS (explained in 'Section 2.3, Scenario narratives).
-Whilst the fund in the Scheme does not have a SAA, the key inputs into the SAA process also provide key insights as to the potential risk to the Scheme arising from climate change.
+Under this approach, we annually review the 5-year forecasted risk and return assumptions associated with our investments for those funds identified in Appendix 5.1 as being subject to this process.

-In practice, this means that AMP is informed by climate-related factors to the extent that these are incorporated into the BIITS and data is available to identify that a particular asset class faces climate-related risks or opportunities under that scenario.
-AMP accordingly considers that its climate-aware CMAs are a foundation to the way that it assesses climate-related risks for the Scheme, including by taking into account the scope, size and impact of those risks.
+One of the key inputs into our SAA is "climate-aware" capital market assumptions (CMAs) that are provided to us by BlackRock as our investment partner.
+BlackRock's CMAs are forecasts for expected risk and return across various asset classes and regions, and include the potential impact of climate change as informed by insights from the BIITS (explained in 'Section 2.3, Scenario narratives').
+In practice, this means that AMP's approach to SAA is informed by climate-related factors to the extent that these are incorporated into the BIITS and data is available to identify that a particular asset class faces climate-related risks or opportunities under that scenario.
+AMP accordingly considers that its SAA is a foundation to the way that it assesses and manages climate-related risks, including by taking into account the scope, size and impact of those risks.
+We note that the CMAs are subject to inherent uncertainties and data limitations which mean that they are unlikely to perfectly reflect the scope, size and impact of the relevant risks.